backdrop-contrib/imageblock/README.md

 Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules

+## Usage

+1. Navigate to the layout where you want the Image block.
+2. Click to add a block and search for "Image block".
+3. Add a file and configure the settings to meet your needs.
+4. To reuse an existing Image block on another layout, search for the block.
+  This will create a separate instance of the block.

 ## Dependencies

 The image module is required (ships with core and is usually enabled).